by Carolyn Thomas ♥ @HeartSisters

 “These findings may help to explain gendered consequences of body dissatisfaction.
 Accounts about the aging of the body support a double standard of aging.”

 Don’t get me wrong.
-If you decide you want to dye your hair to cover the grey, or get lifted/zapped/injected/tucked, or spend your money on Dr. Oz’s miracle anti-aging wrinkle creams, go for it.
+If you decide you want to dye your hair to cover the grey, or get lifted/zapped/injected/tucked, or waste your money on Dr. Oz’s anti-aging miracle wrinkle creams, go for it.
 And who knows – by the time my own head has finally turned completely silver, I too may be reaching for the Nice ‘n Easy!

 But somehow, right now, I honestly can’t imagine that happening.

 I’ve been duly inspired by role models like New Yorker Leah Rozen, the 57-year old former movie critic for People.
 She decided to stop dyeing her grey hair a few years ago, recently explaining to New York Times readers her key reasons: